Sonnet: Tudor and Stuart period

 Sir Thomas Wyatt and Henry Howard, Earl of Surrey, have been described as "the first English Petrarchans" from their pioneering the sonnet form in English.
 In addition, some 25 of Wyatt's poems are dependent on Petrarch, either as translations or imitations, while, of Surrey's five, three of them are translations and two imitations.
 In one instance, both poets translated the same poem, Rime 140.
 From these examples, as elsewhere in their prosodic practice, a difference between their style can be observed.
 Wyatt's verse metre, though in general decasyllabic, is irregular and proceeds by way of significantly stressed phrasal units.
 But, in addition, Wyatt's sonnets are generally closer in construction to those of Petrarch.

 Prosodically, Surrey is more adept at composing in iambic pentameter and his sonnets are written in what has come to be known anachronistically as Shakespearean measure.
-This version of the sonnet form, characterised by three alternately rhymed quatrains terminating in a final couple ($\mathrm{ABAB,CDCD,EFEF,GG}$), became the favourite during Elizabethan times, when it was widely used.
+This version of the sonnet form, characterised by three alternately rhymed quatrains terminating in a final couplet ($\mathrm{ABAB,CDCD,EFEF,GG}$), became the favourite during Elizabethan times, when it was widely used.
 It was particularly so in whole series of amatory sequences, beginning with Sir Philip Sidney's Astrophel and Stella (1591) and continuing over a period of two decades.
 About four thousand sonnets were composed during this time.
 However, with such a volume, much there that was conventional and repetitious came to be viewed with a sceptical eye.
 Sir John Davies mocked these in a series of nine "gulling sonnets" and William Shakespeare was also to dismiss some of them in his Sonnet 130, "My mistress' eyes are nothing like the sun".